Healthy Start of Southern Oregon

 - Improve awareness of health equity and the social determinants of health

 Who coordinates services?

-Care coordination is managed by local partners, including: Josephine County Public Health, Siskiyou Community Health Center, and United Community Action Network (UCAN).
+Direct-care coordination is managed by our local partners: Siskiyou Community Health Center, Women’s Health Center of Southern Oregon, and United Community Action Network (UCAN).